OregonBanner/experience-manager-65.zh-Hans/help/forms/using/tasks-organizational-hierarchy-using-manager.md

        /*
        Returns whether a livecycle user has direct reports or not.
-       It's functionally equivalent to -
+       It is functionally equivalent to -
        getDirectReports(principalOid).size()>0
        */
        boolean isManager(String principalOid) {